 Piccolo after:

-Pitch: A - 415 Hz, material: Boxwood or grenadilla with artificial ivory rings and one silver key.
+Pitch: A - 415 Hz, material: Boxwood or grenadilla with artificial ivory rings and a silver key.

 I have also made some recorders of the Ganassi type (soprano and alto) in boxwood, blackwood, maple and plum, as well as some flutes for use in Norwegian folk music.